 Where are these giant house flies coming from?

-Question: For the past week, we keep getting hordes of giant house flies flying out of our laundry room.
+Question: For the past week, we keep seeing hordes of giant house flies flying out of our laundry room.
 We can’t find where they’re coming from or why.
 They always appear on the fluorescent light fixtures, and every time we kill them all, a few hours later there are more.
 How do we figure out where these are coming from?

 ANSWER: What you have seen may be cluster flies.
 They are sometimes mistaken for the common house fly, but they have a completely different life cycle.
 These flies are very common inside houses, especially during the early spring.